braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 To view additional statistics, such as the average lifetime revenue for targeted users, select **Show Additional Statistics**.

-![Target Population breakdown with option to cacluate exact statistics.][2]
+![Target Population breakdown with option to calculate exact statistics.][2]

 ### Step 2d: Select your send settings